-When selecting your shift type it is useful to understand what affect they have in scheduler. we will use standard and sleepover shifts in this article.
+When selecting your shift type it is useful to understand what effect they have in scheduler.
+We will use standard and sleepover shifts in this article.

 Standard shift type

-A standard shift will have have the start and end time on the same day.
+A standard shift will have the start and end time on the same day.

 Sleepover shift type

-A sleepover or night shift forces the end time to be on the following day.
+The shift type of Sleepover or Night shift forces the end time to be on the following day.